Elias Canetti: Career

-Canetti went back to Vienna in 1924 in order to study chemistry.
-However, his primary interests during his years in Vienna became philosophy and literature.
-Introduced into the literary circles of First-Republic Vienna, he started writing.
-Politically leaning towards the left, he was present at the July Revolt of 1927 – he came near to the action accidentally, was most impressed by the burning of books (recalled frequently in his writings), and left the place quickly with his bicycle.
-He received a doctorate in chemistry from the University of Vienna in 1929, but never worked as a chemist.
+Introduced into the literary circles of First Republic Vienna, he started writing.
+Politically leaning towards the left, he was present at the July Revolt of 1927, came near to the action accidentally, was most impressed by the burning of books (recalled frequently in his writings) and left the place quickly with his bicycle.
+He received a doctorate in chemistry from the University of Vienna in 1929 but never worked as a chemist.